Website Management

 many ways to easily share information.
 Many people use social media, but those

-their email address to the media company before seeing your content.
-Media
+email address to the media company before seeing your content.
+Media companies

-companies can make big profits from delivering your content, but some services
+can make big profits from delivering your content, but some services can give

 advertisements that viewers of your content will see.
 I decided to pay a little